liborty/TokenCrypt/README.md

 ### `pack [options] indir indexfile outfile keyfile`

 Pack creates a brand new archive.
 Therefore the updating and cleaning options `-uc` are no longer available.
-All the other options remain the same as per `ncrpt`.
+Other `ncrpt` options remain.
 The most important difference is that instead of creating two output directories, `pack` creates three flat output files.
 The archived subdirectory and file names in `indexfile` are also compressed and encrypted.

 All the keys for the whole archive now form a single sequential `keyfile`.
 No filenames are being duplicated or extra file extensions appended.
 This is overall a cleaner solution.
 The individual compressed files are also spliced together into a single `outfile`.
 This results in an even better overall compression.